-In addition to the above mentioned seven primary systems, the Company continues to generate revenue from its legacy products such as GenesisPlus, CoolGlide, and the distribution of skincare products, a product manufactured by ZO Skin Health, Inc. ("ZO"), and sold in the Japanese market.
-The Company also generates revenue from the sale of post-warranty services, as well as the sales of Titan hand piece refills, and from the lease arrangements under its membership program.
+In addition to the above-mentioned primary systems, the Company generates revenue from the distribution of skincare products, which are manufactured by ZO Skin Health, Inc. ("ZO"), and sold in the Japanese market.
+The Company also generates revenue from the sale of post-warranty services.

-The Company offers its customers the ability to select the systems and applications that best fit their practice and to subsequently upgrade their systems to add new applications.
+The Company offers its customers the ability to select the systems and applications that best fit their practice and subsequently upgrade their systems to add new applications.
 This upgrade path allows the Company's customers to cost-effectively build their aesthetic practices and provides the Company with a source of incremental revenue.